cocode/TrekBASIC/documentation/faq_programming.md

 * ParsedStatements
 * Tests for the above

+The above are changes that don't alter the structure of the language too much.

-Supporting a BASIC dialect with fundamental structural differences would be much harder.
+Supporting a BASIC dialect with fundamental structural differences like the following would be harder.

+* Not having line numbers
+* Multicharacter variable names
-Differences like not having line numbners, or differences in associativity (Exponenetiation, below) would be much more work.
+* Differences in associativity (such as Exponentiation, below)

 ### Exponentiation.
-Why is exponentiation right associative?
-It's currently left associative, as older dialects of basic had it that way, and currently we are emulating older version, that inlclude lines numbers amoung other things
+Exponentiation is currently left associative, as opposed to the more standard right association.
+We do this because older dialects of basic had it that way, and we are currently emulating older versions.

 ## Is there more information available?
 We built this off information I found on the web, so, yes.